materialscloud-org/voila-materialscloud-template/README.md

-# Voila Template for the Materials Cloud
+# Voilà template for Materials Cloud

-This is Voila template for the Materials Cloud project.
+This is the Voilà template for the Materials Cloud project.

+It implements the standard Materials Cloud header and CSS.

+The template is called `materialscloud` and can be invoked either by using the `--template=materialscloud` `voila` CLI option, setting it explicitly in a Notebook's metadata or in a Jupyter config file.
+See [the Voilà documentation](https://voila.readthedocs.io/en/stable/customize.html#controlling-the-nbconvert-template) on how to invoke templates for more information.

 ## Try it with Binder!